gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendEmailOtpRequestSchema | yes | Request body |

-Use this API to send an OTP to an email ID.
+Sends a one-time password to the user's email for verification.

 *Returned Response:*